hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/api/models/category.md

 print(smartphones.category_name)
 ```
-This example demonstrates how these classes might be instantiated and used in a larger project.
+This example demonStartes how these classes might be instantiated and used in a larger project.
 The `from` statement would need the correct path to the file, and methods for loading the `category_id` and `category_name` data from an API or database are missing.